vatlab/vat-docs/content/Documentation/Functions/track.md

 BigBed is a compressed indexed BED format that contains three mandatory columns and nine optional columns.
 The default `col` value for this format is `` (return 1 for matched records), but you can be specify items such as `1` (chrom) and `chromStart` (start, 0-based) according to output of command `vtools show track BIGBEDFILE`.

-(:toggleexample Examples: Use bigBed tracks to annotate variants:) Let us create a project in hg19, import some data, and download a bigWig track from the UCSC ENCODE website:
+<details><summary> Examples: Use bigBed tracks to annotate variants</summary> Let us create a project in hg19, import some data, and download a bigWig track from the UCSC ENCODE website:

     % wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeDukeAffyExon/wgEncodeDukeAffyExonUrothelUt189SimpleSignalRep2.bigBed
     % vtools init track